 - 2. Ask a CIFS administrator to manually create a home directory for each end user directly under the mount point of the file system created in step 1. - 3.
 Tell the end user to assign a network drive to the share created in step 1 before access the share. - Confirm that the migration task for the file system created by using the GUI in step 1 completed successfully.
-Do not create a home directory for the same and user on another HDI
+Do not create a home directory for the same end user on another HDI until the migration completes. - The HDI system administrator in step 1 asks the other HDI system administrator to create a home-directory-roaming file system.
+At this time, provide the following information: